 I deleted my Facebook account and my Flickr account and my Yahoo account—years & decades of detritus, gone with a click.
 I did not withdraw from society, but I did pull in and away.
 I had a mid-month existential meltdown thanks to some allergy medication, so I dropped that medication cold turkey, STAT.
 Pay attention to what affects your mind and your moods, is what I'm saying.
 Sometimes it's the weather, or the state of the world, and sometimes it's Claritin D. The state of the world didn't help, though.

-I thought about deleting this site, but instead I just archived all the archives.
-I love the idea of blogs too much to give it up, so I'll start over.
-How glorious, starting over!
+I thought about deleting this site, but I love the idea of blogs too much to give it up, so I'll start over instead.
+What a glorious gift, starting over!
 I think about this New Yorker piece on Snapchat by Matt Buchanan all the time, and in particular the last line of this paragraph:

 Snapchat highlights the power of deletion in resisting the gentle totalitarianism of endless sharing.
 Deletion pokes holes in these records; it is a destabilizing force that calls into question their authority, particularly as complete documentation of a person’s online identity, which Facebook and Twitter increasingly purport to be.
 It is the only way to be selective, to make choices, when everything is shared.
 I delete tweets frequently from Twitter, for instance.
 (I have jokingly called it “snaptweeting.”)
 There is a general expectation that a tweet will stick around, particularly if it is somehow embedded in the greater Twitter infrastructure, for example when somebody favorites or retweets it.
 Its disappearance shortly thereafter breaks the system in a tiny way, generating a hairline crack in that model of who I am.

 Just because the internet lets you hang your proverbial panties out on the line forever doesn't mean you should.
-It's important, I think, to lose yourself once in a while, but almost impossible to forget old habits when they follow you everywhere you go.
-It's important to remember that nothing is settled or static, not really: that's the secret salve of daily existence.
+It's important, I think, to lose yourself once in a while, yet nearly impossible to leave old habits behind when they follow you everywhere you go.
+It's important to remember that nothing is settled or static, not really: such is the secret salve of daily existence.

 + see also: "Hoarding anything is just an opportunity to feel more regret, more times."